Best practices for using content delivery networks (CDNs)

 - Client security.
 Clients might connect from an environment that does not allow access to resources on the CDN.
 This could be a security-constrained environment that limits access to only a set of known sources, or one that prevents loading of resources from anything other than the page origin.
 A fallback implementation is required to handle these cases.

 - Resilience.
 The CDN is a potential single point of failure for an application.

 Scenarios where CDN may be less useful include:

 - If the content has a low hit rate, it might be accessed only few times while it is valid (determined by its time-to-live setting).
-The first time an item is downloaded you incur two transaction charges from the origin to the CDN, and then from the CDN to the customer.

 - If the data is private, such as for large enterprises or supply chain ecosystems.